capmisson/pixelfedinstall/README.md

-# Pixelfed Installation Instructions with script
+# Pixelfed Installation Instructions wih Mysql
+Tested on a fresh Debian 9 installation

 Alpha instructions for installation of Pixelfed with Scripts